Our email policy allows us to fight spam, prevent abuse and provide fair and reliable web hosting to all Ecenica customers.

 - You can send to up to 100 recipients per email.

 - Depending on your Ecenica service, you can send up to 1000 emails per hour, per domain.
 The limit also applies to mailing lists and emails sent from your website(s).
-If you exceed the hourly sending limit, your emails will not be sent and will be bounced-back to you.
+If you exceed the hourly sending limit, your emails will not be sent and will be bounced-back to you with a non-delivery receipt (NDR).
 Limits vary depending on your service:

 Plan Hourly sending limit Personal Email 100 Professional Email 300